DevJamila/bcb-sms-simulator/README.md

 ### 2. Build docker image

+You can build a docker image for this app only, or build all the stack with docker-compose following the steps in [BCB-INFRA](https://github.com/DevJamila/bcb-infra) repository.

 Build the docker image with a tag name

 ` docker build -t bcb-sms-simulator `

 ### 3. Run with Docker

-Run the app container exposing the 8080 port
+Also you can run all the stack with [docker-compose](https://github.com/DevJamila/bcb-infra/blob/main/docker-compose.yaml) or run the app container exposing the 8081 port

-` docker run -d --name bcb-sms-simulator -p 8081:8080 bcb-sms-simulator `
+` docker run -d --name bcb-sms-simulator -p 8081:8081 bcb-sms-simulator `

 ## Make a Request